gonchigars/cursortutorial.md/frontEnd.md

 - Arrow functions don't have their own `this` (they use parent's)
 - Functions with () => {} create new scope
 - Named vs. anonymous functions (named helps with debugging)

+**AI-Assisted Experiment:**
+Ask AI: "Create examples of different function types in JavaScript (regular, arrow, anonymous, immediately invoked) and show how they behave differently.
+Include examples demonstrating function hoisting, closure patterns, and how 'this' works differently in each function type.
+Also demonstrate higher-order functions that accept or return other functions."

 ### 3. DOM Manipulation